Crohn's disease: Lifestyle changes

 Certain lifestyle changes can reduce symptoms, including dietary adjustments, elemental diet, proper hydration, and smoking cessation.

-Patients with Crohn's disease are very interested in diet.
-Recent reviews underlined the importance to adopt diets that are best supported by evidence, even if little is known about the impact of diets on these patients.
+Some reviews underlined the importance to adopt diets that are best supported by evidence, even if little is known about the impact of diets on these people.

 Diets that include higher levels of fiber and fruit are associated with reduced risk, while diets rich in total fats, polyunsaturated fatty acids, meat, and omega-6 fatty acids may increase the risk of Crohn's.
 Maintaining a balanced diet with proper portion control can help manage symptoms of the disease.
 Eating small meals frequently instead of big meals may also help with a low appetite.
 A food diary may help with identifying foods that trigger symptoms.
 Despite the recognized importance of dietary fiber for intestinal health, some people should follow a low residue diet to control acute symptoms especially if foods high in insoluble fiber cause symptoms, e.g., due to obstruction or irritation of the bowel.
 Some find relief in eliminating casein (a protein found in cow's milk) and gluten (a protein found in wheat, rye and barley) from their diets.
 They may have specific dietary intolerances (not allergies), for example, lactose.
 Fatigue can be helped with regular exercise, a healthy diet, and enough sleep, and for those with malabsorption of vitamin B12 due to disease or surgical resection of the terminal ileum, cobalamin injections.
 Smoking may worsen symptoms and the course of the disease, and stopping is recommended.
 Alcohol consumption can also worsen symptoms, and moderation or cessation is advised.

+Many patients with Crohn's disease tend to follow restrictive diets to control symptoms.
+Usually lactose-free diets is the most common diet followed by patients with Crohn's disease (17.4% vs 11.6% controls), followed by Gluten-free diet (13.4% CD vs 9.3% in controls).
+Low-FODMAP diet adoption is usually minimal.
+Fibre avoidance is higher in patients with Crohn's disease (52%) compared to controls (5%).